MLSDev/development-standards/platform/android/android.md

 * Use `SyncAdapters` (more info [here](http://habrahabr.ru/company/e-Legion/blog/206210/) and [here](http://habrahabr.ru/company/e-Legion/blog/216857/))
 * Prefer `Services` for long-running background tasks
 * Understand the difference between `Loader` and `AsyncTask`
-* Use _Analyse->Inspect Code_ in Android Studio for static analysis of project code and XML at the end of each development cycle (Iteration, Spring, Milestone etc).
+* Use _Analyse->Inspect Code_ in Android Studio for static analysis of project code and XML at the end of each development cycle (Iteration, Spring, Milestone etc)

 ## User Interface